-The University of Melbourne has a responsibility to understand and manage the potential impacts of climate change on our students, staff and assets, as well as an opportunity to help the community through our action, teaching and research.
+The University of Melbourne has a responsibility to understand and manage the potential impacts of climate change on our students, staff, visitors and assets, as well as an opportunity to help the community through our action, teaching and research.

 As part of our commitment to develop and implement Climate Adaptation Plans for each University Campus by 2020, we are currently developing a Climate Resilience Framework.
 This framework will draw together our work regarding climate change impacts in terms of teaching, research and University operations, allowing us to more effectively plan for climate change and support others in doing so.

 The framework is being built around three pillars, outlined in the tabs below.

 Understanding potential impacts for ourselves and our communities, and opportunities to improve resilience.

 The University is actively managing weather-related risks to our assets and the health & safety of our students, staff and visitors, and working to understand and respond to climate-related risks to long-term goals and investments.

 The University has an active and on-going risk management system that includes consideration of weather-related risks to health & safety and assets.
 Risk assessments and response plans are undertaken and implemented by University staff, supported by in-house expertise, our insurers and emergency services.

 The University makes investments that are expected to endure for decades, such as buildings and new campuses.
 When making such investments, it is prudent to consider how external factors – such as weather – might change over time, whether these changes could detrimentally impact the functionality or existence of the asset or the health and safety of occupants, and opportunities to be more resilient to any unacceptable impacts.

 To date, comprehensive climate change risk assessments have been undertaken for the following: